Some Trump Supporters Believe Capitol Attack Was Cover For A Plot To Arrest Nancy Pelosi, Writer Says

-Arieh Kovler, who last month predicted that Donald Trump’s supporters would likely storm the U.S. Capitol on January 6, claims that some of the president’s backers believe that Wednesday’s riots were a cover for a much larger plan involving House Speaker Nancy Pelosi.
+Arieh Kovler, who last month predicted that President Donald Trump's supporters would likely storm the U.S. Capitol on January 6, has claimed that some of the president's backers believe that Wednesday's riots were a cover for a much larger plan involving House Speaker Nancy Pelosi.

-“This is holding up already.
-The latest QAnon-type theory is that Special Forces used the Capitol attack as cover to take Nancy Pelosi’s laptop which supposedly contains some damning evidence that Trump will use to have her arrested.” he tweeted.
+"This is holding up already.
+The latest QAnon-type theory is that Special Forces used the Capitol attack as cover to take Nancy Pelosi's laptop which supposedly contains some damning evidence that Trump will use to have her arrested," he tweeted.

-As reported by Reuters, Drew Hammill, one of Pelosi’s aides, claimed on Friday that a laptop was stolen from the Hosue Speaker’s office.
+As reported by Reuters, Drew Hammill, one of Pelosi's aides, claimed on Friday that a laptop was stolen from the House Speaker's office.
 According to Hammill, the computer was the property of the conference room and was used for presentations.

 "The theft of electronic devices from congressional offices has been a persistent worry following the invasion by pro-Trump followers," the news outlet noted.